VincyZed/surge-synthesizer.github.io/manual/Surge.md

 **Segment options**

-Each segment has options in a context menu which can be access with a right-click in the area of that segment.
-Some of them apply only to the right-clicked segment, while others apply to the whole shape:
+Each segment has options in a context menu which can be accessed with a right-click in the area of that segment.
+Some of them are only applied to the right-clicked segment, while others are applied to the whole shape:

 - **Actions**
-  - **Split** - Splits the segment into two by adding a new node in the middle
+  - **Split** - Splits the segment into two by adding a new node in its center
   - **Delete** - Remove the segment and its preceding node
   - **Double duration** - Doubles the total duration of the whole shape
   - **Half duration** - Halfs the total duration of the whole shape